kristinriebe/uws-validator/README.md

 * Improve error messages.
 * Write self tests to check that xml-parsing etc. works properly (cannot check exact outcome - may differ from server to server)
-* Check if it also works for non-Daiquiri webservices (tested so far with DaCHS, CADC)
+* Check if it also works for non-Daiquiri webservices (tested so far with Daiquiri, DaCHS, CADC, Gaia at mintaka.ari.uni-heidelberg.de)

 ## Known Issues
 * If jobs can be deleted on the tested server at any time during the test runs by someone else, then certain assumptions are changing during the test runs, some tests won't be reliable and may fail due to missing jobs.
 This can happen if the server is live and uses no authentication or if jobs are destroyed rather quickly.